 The administration of medications is a nursing activity that must be performed by or under the supervision of a registered professional nurse.
 A registered professional nurse may delegate the administration of medication to a licensed practical nurse or unlicensed personnel who are trained by the nurse to administer medications.
-The registered professional nurse is responsible for developing written procedures for training unlicensed personnel in the administration of medications and for supervising the administration of medication by others.
+The registered professional nurse is responsible for developing written procedures for training unlicensed personnel in the administration of medication by others.
 In accordance with law, any trained or qualified employee will be held harmless and immune from civil liability for administering medication in good faith and according to standard medical practices.
 A qualified employee is one who has been trained to administer medication according to standard medical practices.
 The nurse or designee must maintain thorough documentation of all medications administered to students.